ipfs/ipfs-docs/docs/concepts/bitswap.md

 }
 ```

-A deeper dive into the [Go source code for want-list](https://github.com/ipfs/go-bitswap/blob/master/wantlist/wantlist.go).
+Take a look at the [Go source code](https://github.com/ipfs/go-bitswap/blob/master/wantlist/wantlist.go) for a deeper dive into how want-lists are structured..

 ### Message

 A single Bitswap message may contain any of the following content:

--  **The sender's want-list.** This want-list may either be the sender's complete want-list or just the changes to the sender's want-list that the receiver needs to know.
+-  **The sender's want-list:** This want-list may either be the sender's complete want-list or just the changes to the sender's want-list that the receiver needs to know.
--  **Data blocks.** These are blocks that have been requested (i.e., blocks in the sender's want-list, as far as the receiver is aware at the time of message receipt).
+-  **Data blocks:** These are blocks that have been requested (i.e., blocks in the sender's want-list, as far as the receiver is aware at the time of message receipt).

 ### Session

 IPFS content blocks are often connected through a [Merkle DAG](/concepts/merkle-dag/).
 If a sender's block requests are related, a mechanism called a _Bitswap session_ in the Go implementation can optimize block requests sent to other peers.
 This mechanism can increase transfer speed and reduce the number of duplicate blocks on the network.
 Active peers are favored, as they are tracked relative to them having the requested blocks and how quickly they respond.

-Another way to look at this is:
-- If a remote peer(s) has one block,
-- Then it is likely to have other blocks from the same DAG,
-- So new blocks are preferentially requested from that/those peers,
-- Thus skipping more expensive paths to content discovery.
+If a remote peer has one block then it is likely that they have other blocks from the same DAG.
+So any new block requests are sent to that peer directly.
+This skips the need to send losts of requsts to multiple servers, saving the user time and power.

-### Provider/Providing
+### Provider system

 The provider system is responsible for announcing and reannouncing to the IPFS network that a node has content.
 If a node cannot find content with connected peers, it will query a content routing system (usually a form of [DHT](/concepts/dht/)) to locate a peer with the content.